 Become an event sponsor!
 We need folks to pitch in financially, physically, and virtually — please get involved!
 Organizations can sign up to become an event sponsor and help us make this event a success.
 Click here to download and fill out a sponsorship form.
 Return it to Rebekah (at) mass-ave.org or by fax to (716) 882-5338.

-The first People’s Food Movement event was held in 2015.
+The first People’s Food Movement event was held in Buffalo in 2015.
 That inaugural event brought together community members and stakeholders to review One Region Forwards’ “Growing Together: Ensuring Healthy Food, Viable Farms, and a Prosperous Buffalo Niagara” report and brainstorm strategies for achieving the report’s action proposals.
 The goal of The People’s Food Movement in 2017 is to engage the community in food issues, advocacy, and policy change in Buffalo.
 During the event, participants will be presented with achievable action steps to influence positive change in their own communities.

 For questions, contact Rebekah (at) mass-ave.org or (716) 882-5327 x6.